Instant Pot Rotisserie Chicken Risotto. A loaded main dish risotto, using a store-bought rotisserie chicken for both the broth and the shredded meat.

 📏Scaling

 This recipe doubles easily in a 6-quart pressure cooker.
-Cut all the ingredients in half and this recipe will fit in a 3-quart pressure cooker.
+Cut all the ingredients in half, and this recipe will fit in a 3-quart pressure cooker.

 💡Tips and Tricks

 - Pressure cooking is the key to easy risotto.
-No need to stir for 30 minutes, carefully ladling broth into the pot.
+There is no need to stir for 30 minutes, carefully ladling broth into the pot.
 I can lock the lid on my Instant Pot, set it to cook for 5 minutes, and have a fantastic risotto without all the extra work.

-- That said, you don’t have to make homemade broth specifically for this recipe.
-I make a big batch of broth a few times a month, freeze it in 2-cup storage containers, then thaw it out for use in recipes.
+- That said, you don't have to make homemade broth specifically for this recipe.
+I make a big batch of broth a few times a month, freeze it in 2-cup storage containers, and then thaw it out for use in recipes.
 That way, if I have some leftover chicken I can shred, I can skip making the broth and go straight to the risotto part of the recipe.

 - I’m tricking you into extra homemade broth with this recipe - a whole rotisserie chicken will make 8 cups of broth, but you only need 4 cups for this recipe.
 Refrigerate the leftover broth for up to 3 days, or freeze it for up to 6 months, and you can make a second batch of risotto whenever you’re ready.

-Instant Pot Rotisserie Chicken Risotto
+PrintInstant Pot Chicken Risotto Recipe

 - Total Time: 1 hour 55 minutes